Fujifilm X100VI Versus Leica Q3

 Build Quality, Design, and Handling

-Both cameras have very good build quality with a slight edge to the Q3.
-Overall, It feels more premium.
-Both cameras are design icons in the camera world generally regarded as having top-notch industrial design elements with chiseled edges, each with a distinct brand DNA.
+Both cameras have very good build quality, with a slight edge to the Q3.
+Overall, it feels more premium.
+Both cameras are design icons in the camera world, generally regarded as having top-notch industrial design elements with chiseled edges, each with a distinct brand DNA.

 The Q3 is considerably heavier (about 50%) and bulkier at 1.6 lb, 743 g with dimensions of 5.1 x 3.2 x 3.6”, 130 x 80.3 x 92.6 mm compared to 1.1 lb, 521 g and 5 x 2.9 x 2.2", 128 x 74.8 x 55.3 mm for the X100VI.
 The lens is much bigger on the Q3.

-The aperture ring on the Q3 is positioned at the tip of the lens instead of by the mount and after trying this and several Voigtländer lenses lately I prefer this placement.
+The aperture ring on the Q3 is positioned at the tip of the lens instead of by the mount, and after trying this and several Voigtländer lenses lately, I prefer this placement.

-The Q3 is very similar in size and weight to a Fujifilm X-Pro camera and lens combination which is an all-time favorite of mine when it comes to size and weight.
+The Q3 is very similar in size and weight to a Fujifilm X-Pro camera and lens combination, which is an all-time favorite of mine when it comes to size and weight.

 Focal Lenght Preference

 The preferred focal length will be an individual choice.
-The Fujifilm X100VI with its 23mm f/2 and APS-S sensor has the classic 35mm full-frame equivalent field of view whereas the Q3 goes wider with its 28mm f/1.7 Summiux f/1.7 lens.
+The Fujifilm X100VI, with its 23mm f/2 and APS-S sensor, has the classic 35mm full-frame equivalent field of view, whereas the Q3 goes wider with its 28mm f/1.7 Summiux f/1.7 lens.
 The Q3 lens is wider than what it says on the label and is more like a 26mm lens.

-The WCL-X100 II Wide Conversion Lens for the X100VI ($349.00) will give a similar field of view as the Q3 at 28mm but unfortunately, I cannot speak to the quality of this add-on lens as I have not tried it.
+The WCL-X100 II Wide Conversion Lens for the X100VI ($349.00) will give a similar field of view as the Q3 at 28mm, but unfortunately, I cannot speak to the quality of this add-on lens as I have not tried it.

 Image Quality - Full Frame vs. APS-C

-Overall I spot slightly better micro contrast in the Q3 photos and the full-frame 28mm delivers an ever so slightly truer or larger-than-life look probably due to the larger sensor, better lens, and higher megapixel count.
-But I would have to say, the X100VI did better comparably than I expected.
+Overall, I spot slightly better micro contrast in the Q3 photos, and the full-frame 28mm delivers an ever-so-slightly truer or larger-than-life look, probably due to the larger sensor, better lens, and higher megapixel count.
+But I would have to say the X100VI did better comparably than I expected.

-The sample images in this review can be viewed up to 2500 pixels wide depending on your monitor size.
-Please click to view larger photos if viewed on your PC or laptop, or pinch-zoom if you are viewing on your phone.
+The sample images in this review can be viewed up to 2500 pixels wide, depending on your monitor size.
+Please click to view larger photos if you are viewing them on your PC or laptop, or pinch-zoom if you are viewing them on your phone.

 It’s a Wrap

-I do not see the X100VI versus Q3 as a winner or loser scenario.
-All photographers come to the table with different goals and budgets and instead, I see these cameras as two winners.
+I do not see the X100VI versus Q3 as a winner-or-loser scenario.
+All photographers come to the table with different goals and budgets, and instead, I see these cameras as two winners.

 The X100VI packs a lot of punch at the price point.
-In comparison, I do not find the same value for dollars spent in the Leica Q3 but this statement will vary tremendously depending on who you ask.
+In comparison, I do not find the same value for dollars spent in the Leica Q3, but this statement will vary tremendously depending on who you ask.

 If you have the budget and appreciate the subtle differences across the board in a camera, the Q3 could be for you, and I would not blame you.